 Based on the presence of potentially suitable windblown sand habitat within the project area, construction of the solar plant site (including panel arrays and mounting structures), operation and maintenance buildings and structures, stormwater infrastructure, the substation and switchyard, and the BESS may result in indirect impacts to Mojave fringe-toed lizard.
 Potential indirect impacts include increased predation by raptors, ravens, and other birds; the potential introduction and spread of exotic vegetation species into off-site dune areas; and increased human activity causing Mojave fringe-toed lizards to avoid the study area and/or adjacent suitable habitat.
-Indirect impacts to Mojave fringe-toed lizards would be reduced to less than significant through the implementation of MM BIO-1, MM BIO-2, MM BIO-4, MM BIO-5, MM BIO-7, and MM BIO-14.
+Indirect impacts to Mojave fringe-toed lizards would be reduced to less than significant through the implementation of MM BIO-1, MM BIO-2, MM BIO-5, MM BIO-7, MM BIO-9, and MM BIO-16.

 MM BIO-1 would reduce indirect impacts such as dust and potentially harmful chemicals through the implementation of BMPs such as applying water to control dust and placing drip cans under vehicles and equipment when not in use.
-MM BIO-2 would ensure that workers are aware of where Utah vine milkweed is located, and how to identify Utah vine milkweed to avoid direct, indirect, temporary, permanent, and cumulative impacts to individuals or populations of the plant during construction.
-MM BIO-4 would conduct pre-construction surveys and monitor protected species during ground disturbance, grading, construction, decommissioning, and restoration activities.
-MM BIO-5 requires the applicant to assign at least one Designated Biologist to the project.
-The Designated Biologist must be approved by BLM, CDFW, and USFWS, MM BIO-7 would ensure compliance with all measures set forth in the BO and CESA Section 2081 take authorization, and project MMs.
-The Designated Biologist is responsible for providing notifications for ground-disturbing activities and noncompliance issues to USFWS and CDFW, and ensure performance of compliance inspections during construction.
-MM BIO-14 requires a qualified biologist will conduct a focused survey for Mojave fringe-toed lizard prior to ground disturbance in suitable habitat (aeolian sand deposits) within all active work areas.
+MM BIO-2 would ensure that workers are aware of how to identify Mojave fringe-toed lizards to avoid direct, indirect, temporary, permanent, and cumulative impacts to individuals during construction.
+MM BIO-5 would conduct pre-construction surveys and monitor protected species during ground disturbance, grading, construction, decommissioning, and restoration activities.
+MM BIO-7 requires the applicant to assign at least one Designated Biologist to the project.
+The Designated Biologist must be approved by CEC, BLM, CDFW, and USFWS.
+MM BIO-9 would ensure compliance with all measures set forth in the BO and CESA Section 2081 take authorization, and project MMs.
+The Designated Biologist is responsible for providing notifications for ground-disturbing activities and noncompliance issues to USFWS and CDFW and ensure performance of compliance inspections during construction.
+MM BIO-16 requires a qualified biologist will conduct a focused survey for Mojave fringetoed lizard prior to ground disturbance in suitable habitat (aeolian sand deposits) within all active work areas.
 Two survey replicates would be performed during the Mojave fringe-toed lizard active season (March-October) during appropriate weather conditions.
 Qualified biologists would walk transects spaced 10m apart throughout areas with suitable habitat within the study area.

-Therefore, with the implementation of APM BIO-12, APM BIO-17, APM BIO-19, APM BIO-21, APM BIO-26, APM BIO-27, and APM BIO-37, MM BIO-1, MM BIO-2, MM BIO-4, MM BIO-5, MM BIO-7, and MM BIO-14, the impacts to the Mojave fringe-toed lizard would be less than significant with mitigation.
+Therefore, with the implementation of APM BIO-12, APM BIO-17, APM BIO-19, APM BIO-21, APM BIO-26, APM BIO-27, and APM BIO-37, MM BIO-1, MM BIO-2, MM BIO-5, MM BIO-7, MM BIO-9, and MM BIO-16, the impacts to the Mojave fringe-toed lizard would be less than significant with mitigation.